CodeSmell/CamelKafkaOffset/README.md

 - consumerCount = 3 (same as partitions on the topic)

 ## The Route
 The Camel route is consuming messages from the topic.
 It will perform basic validation and then do a series of inserts and updates into the database.
+Note, the provided test omits any calls to an actual database.

-Depending on various errors they are considered retryable or non-retryable.
+The errors that are occur in the application are evaluated and categorized as either retryable or non-retryable.
 An example of the former might be a failure to connect to the database.
 An example of the latter might be missing data in the database.

 When a retryable problem is encountered, the exception is thrown and is unhandled in order to force Camel to roll back any database activity that has already been performed.
 The Kafka offset is not committed.
 This allows the message to be re-consumed and processed once the problem is corrected.
+This test omits any errors that would be retryable.

-When a non-retryable problem is encountered, the exceptions is also thrown and is unhandled.
-This is also to force Camel to roll back any database activity that has already been performed.
+When a non-retryable problem is encountered, the exception is also thrown and is left unhandled.
+This is to force Camel to roll back any database activity that has already been performed.
 In this case the Kafka offset is committed so that the message is not seen again.

 ## Using breakOnFirstError and the subsequent behavior